jberkel/sms-backup-plus/README.md

 [Enabling IMAP in Gmail][] help page to learn how to enable IMAP for your Gmail account or look at this [screenshot][imapenableshot].

-After starting SMS Backup+, tap on the "Connect" check box to start the authorization process.
+After starting SMS Backup+, tap on "Connect" to start the authorization process.

-On newer Android devices you'll be presented with a list of Gmail accounts to be used for the backup.
-You'll need to give SMSBackup+ the permission to access your emails.

-On older devices a browser window will open where Gmail prompts you to log in and asks you to give SMS Backup+ permission to access your emails.
+👉 1.5.11 only: You will first have give SMS Backup+ the permission to access your account, displayed as "Allow SMS Backup+ to access your contacts?".

+If you consent you have to confirm the Gmail account to be used for the backup.

+If you don't have a Google account registered on your device a browser window will appear to perform a web-based authentication as fallback.

-After selecting "Grant Access" SMS Backup+ will become visible again, the checkbox should now be checked, indicating that the authorization process was successful.
+After completing the authorization process the "Connect" checkbox should be checked, indicating success.

 ### Initial backup